Kingsford-Group/glitter/README.md

 Tangle may be given a list of directories and files.

-For each directory, the tree rooted at that directory will be scanned for all files ending with `.gw`.
+For each directory, the tree rooted at that directory will be scanned for all files ending with `.gw` (symlinks are not followed).
 If the first non-blank line in a file that is found is `@glitter top` then the file will be added to the list of files to process.

 If a file is given explicitly, then it is always added to the list of files that are processed.